30% OFF Tempcover fee in our app

 Unfortunately, many drivers believe that if they are over 25 and have fully comprehensive insurance, they are insured to drive any car or van.
 This is not the case, and the misconception has led to many people being convicted for driving without motor insurance.

-Short term or temporary van insurance is an affordable and flexible choice that works for drivers who are looking to use a van on a short-term basis.
+There are many situations that might call for one-day or two-day van insurance, and luckily for drivers, there are plenty of insurers offering this type of cover.
+Daily van insurance is an affordable and flexible choice that works for drivers who are looking to use a van on a short-term basis.

 You’ll be able to choose a temporary van insurance policy from Tempcover if you meet the following criteria:

-• You hold a UK or EU driving license
+• You hold a full UK driving licence

 • You’re looking to insure a van of up to 7.5 tonnes